ArthurHeitmann/F-SERVO/assets/help/wta.md

 ## Extracting

-Open a .wta or .wtb file by dragging & dropping it into the File Explorer or by clicking the folder icon and selecting the file.
+Open a .wta or .wtb file or their extracted folder by dragging & dropping it into the File Explorer or by clicking the folder icon and selecting the file.

-When opening a .wta or .wtb file, all textures are extracted to disk.
-When opening a WTA and the corresponding WTP is not found, the file will fail to load.
+When opening a .wta or .wtb file for the first time, all textures are extracted to disk.
+When reopening the file, the textures are loaded from the extracted folder, or individual textures are re-extracted if missing.

 ## Editing textures